Dry Brine Turkey

 - Chill.
 Transfer the turkey to the fridge for 8-24 hours.
 Don’t cover it!

 - Prepare for baking.
-When it’s time to roast the turkey, preheat the oven to 500°F. Move the turkey to a roasting pan.
+When it’s time to roast the turkey, preheat the oven to 500°F. Move the turkey to a roasting pan fitted with a roasting rack breast side up and allow the turkey come to room temperature.
 Discard any juices that may have gathered in the original pan.
-Stuff the cavity of the bird with aromatics and truss the legs together with some kitchen twine.
+Stuff the cavity of the turkey with aromatics, like citrus and fresh herbs, and truss the legs together with some kitchen twine.

 - Roast the turkey.
 Pop the turkey in the oven and roast at 500°F for 30 minutes.
-Then, reduce the heat to 425°F. Continue roasting the turkey until a meat thermometer inserted into the thickest part of the thigh reads 165°F.
+Then, reduce the oven temperature to 425°F. Continue roasting the turkey until an instant-read thermometer or meat thermometer inserted into the thickest part of the thigh has an internal temperature of 165°F.

 - Rest.
-Let the roast turkey rest for about 45 minutes before carving and serving.
+For best results, let the roast turkey rest for about 45 minutes before carving and serving.
+While the turkey rests, you can make this simple giblet gravy or your favorite turkey gravy.

 How long should I dry brine my turkey?